sillypantscoder/shake-table/README.md

   - If there is a dot, click anywhere on the square to move the motor to that spot.
   - The "Set Center" is equivalent to clicking in the center.
   - The "Reset Position" button removes the dot so you can re-guess.

+## Videos

+Starting the server and running a file:

+<video controls src="docs/motors-demo.mp4"></video>

+Demonstration of the "create a file" screen:

+<video controls src="docs/create-screen-demo.mp4"></video>

 ## How it works